Unwound: Reunion (2022–present)

 On July 11, 2022, the band launched an Instagram account and posted a teaser video, which was crossposted to the Numero Group's social media channels.
 Trosper, Lund, and Warren are seen practicing, though the album version of "Corpse Pose" is heard.
 The next day, the band announced a 2023 reunion tour; Trosper and Lund enlisted their Nocturnal Habits bandmate Scott Seckington to complete the new lineup on guitar and keyboards.

 Unwound's first concert in 21 years was a surprise show that took place on January 28, 2023 at a dance practice center in Astoria, Oregon, to a crowd of 200 ticketholders.
 The band requested that attendees not post videos of the show on social media.
-On February 18, 2023, Unwound performed at a Numero Group 20-year anniversary event in Los Angeles.
+On February 18, 2023, Unwound performed at Numero Group's 20-year anniversary event Numero 20 in Los Angeles.
 The band's reunion tour took place throughout February and March, including three sold-out nights at New York City's Irving Plaza.
+On June 2, 2023, Unwound performed at the Primavera Sound festival in Barcelona, the band's first European set since 1999.

+Artistry

-Musical style
+Musical style and influences

+Unwound's sound has been characterized as "tumultuous and sublimely noisy."
+According to Fred Thomas of AllMusic, the band "infused traditional pop rock with furious noise, angular riffs, and avant sensibilities."